velmurugan-balasubramanian/framework-doc/src/react/README.md

 ##  Introduction
-Freshworks developer platform now supports React local development natively in the FDK through Webpack.
-This documentation is intended to walk you through the implementation in FDK, and the process to be followed to start with the development using React.
+Freshworks developer platform now supports React local development natively in the FDK through [Webpack 5](https://webpack.js.org/blog/2020-10-10-webpack-5-release/).
+This documentation is intended to walk you through the implementation in the FDK, and the process to follow to get started with the React development using the FDK.

 ### Implementation

-The FDK comes built-in with Webpack 5 and a Webpack configuration file to mount during the compilation, whenever FDK detects the project is developed with React, the project is compiled using Webpack with the default Webpack configuration.
+The FDK comes built-in with Webpack 5 and a Webpack configuration file to mount during the compilation and the build phases, whenever the FDK detects the project is developed with React, the project is compiled using the Webpack with default Webpack configuration.

-Though the FDK has a default Webpack configuration for React apps, It is possible to provide your own configuration, the guidelines for that are addressed in the latter part of this documentation.
+Though the FDK has a default Webpack configuration for React apps, It is possible to provide your custom configurations, the guidelines to define [custom Webpack configurations](/react/#custom-webpack-config) are addressed in the latter part of this documentation.
 ### Create your first React app

 To create a new React project,